Stronglifts 5×5 Workout Review

 You alternate workouts every other day – or if you can’t be arsed: Monday, Wednesday and Friday.

-Note: you can try to do 5×5 on deadlift, but you’re likely to injure yourself.
+You can try to do 5×5 on deadlift, but you’re likely to injure yourself, so a single balls-out heavy set of 5 reps is advised.

 Also, your lower back is gonna be pretty wrecked from squats and to an extent the military press.